jlcs-es/p2abc_iot_toolkit/README.md

-# idemix_contiky
+# P2ABC IoT Toolkit

-Port of Idemix to Contiky
+Adaptation of P2ABC to IoT devices, delegating in a P2ABCEngine server but implementing a SW smart card.